MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 ## Save AI-generated meeting notes to CRM

-With intelligent recap, you can focus on the meeting discussion itself and not on capturing notes.
+With intelligent recap, you can focus on the meeting discussion and not on capturing notes.
 AI-generated notes allow you to see key points and takeaways after the meeting.

 You can save AI-generated notes to your CRM directly from the Teams meeting recap summary page.
 This allows you to save the meeting notes to a specific record in your CRM, such as an opportunity or account, or to the appointment description field by default.
 This is useful if you want to keep a record of the meeting notes in your CRM for future reference or to share with other team members.